wazo-platform/wazo-websocketd-client/README.md

 # wazo-websocketd-client

-A python library to connect to xivo-websocketd.
+A python library to connect to wazo-websocketd.

 Usage: